SimrinBrar/CPSC210FinalProject/README.md

 In the Movie class, i removed the requires clause for setRating() method.
 If the rating is not between 1 and 5 an exception is thrown.
 In the MovieAppGUI class the exception is caught and an error message pops up, and no rating is set for that movie.

+**Phase 5: Task 3**

+To improve my Design I could seperate my MovieAppGUI class into seperate classes to satisfy the single responisbility principle.
+I could seperate into seperate classes for each panel.